aircodelabs/documate/docs/integration/docsify.md

 :::

-Them import it in your `index.js` file:
+Then import it in your `index.js` file:

 ```js
 import '@documate/vanilla'